jdh4/dark_notes/README.md

 $ pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```

-For simple codes these are the necessary changes:
+For simple PyTorch codes these are the necessary changes:

 ```
 from apex import amp